of CE's: 2.0

 Completion Requirements:

-Participants must attend entire session, participate in all activities, and submit an evaluation within 7 days of training to receive a certificate.
-Certificates of Attendance will be available to download from the Learning Hub once the evaluation is successfully submitted.
+Participants must attend the entire session, participate in all activities, and submit an evaluation within the 7 days of training to receive credits and a certificate.
+All CEU certificates and certificates of attendance will be received through the DBHIDS Learning Hub.
+Once you have completed your evaluation you will have access to your CEU or Certificate of Attendance through your DBHIDS Learning Hub Account.

 Credit Statements: